Xiphe/xiphe.github.io/lmttfy.md

   </sup>
 </h2>

-By writing unit tests, integration tests, automated browser tests or by refining/reviving your existing test-suite.
+By writing unit tests *(in JavaScript)*, integration tests, automated browser tests or by refining/reviving your existing test-suite.

 As a contributor of jest 🃏 and its eco system, creator of various unknown test